Xu Qinxian

 Xu Qinxian (徐勤先; August 1935 – 8 January 2021) was a Chinese major general of the People's Liberation Army.
 As commander of the 38th Group Army, he refused the order to use force against demonstrators in Beijing during the 1989 Tiananmen Square protests and massacre.
 As a result, Xu was court-martialed, jailed for five years and expelled from the Chinese Communist Party.
 After serving his sentence, he was exiled to Shijiazhuang, Hebei, where he spent the remainder of his life.
+A video recording of the entire military trial leaked in 2025.

 Early life

 Xu Qinxian was born in August 1935 in Ye County (now Laizhou), Shandong Province.
 He was sometimes mistakenly thought to be related to General Xu Haidong.

 After the outbreak of the Korean War, he volunteered for the army and was initially rejected because he was underage.
 He was allowed to enlist after he bit his finger and wrote an appeal in blood.
 Xu spent 8 months at a People's Liberation Army communications school in Fushun, Liaoning.
 He later saw combat in the war, starting off as a telegraph operator in a tank regiment in the 38th Group Army.

 After returning from Korea, Xu worked as a radio operator and rose through the ranks to command a communications battalion, and serve as a regimental chief of staff.
 In the 1980s, Xu commanded the 1st Armored Division, and was deputy commander and then commander of the 38th Group Army.
 The 38th Group Army was a key unit defending Beijing and was based in Baoding, Hebei, about 90 miles south of Beijing.
 It was the largest, most-mechanized, and best-trained unit of its size in the Chinese military.
 Xu was a protege of Defense Minister Qin Jiwei, who would also later have reservations about enforcing the crackdown during the 1989 Tiananmen Square protests.